PlanterApp/planter_blog/content/posts/tea-garden/index.md

 #### Blueberry

 Whether you opt for fresh or frozen blueberries, both bring a burst of flavor to your cup.
 Consider experimenting with complementary notes by pairing blueberries with basil, hibiscus, or green tea for a unique twist.
-If you want to extract the full berry goodness, try mashing the blueberries directly into the water and then straining the mixture.
-This method ensures that your tea captures the richest and most vibrant essence of the blueberries.
+If you want to extract the full berry goodness, try mashing the blueberries directly into the water and then straining the mixture!

 #### Raspberry